danchoi/fredit/README.md

 ## Install

-Put something like this in the Gemfile of your Rails app:
+Put something like this in the `Gemfile` of your Rails app:

     group :staging do
       gem 'fredit'
     end

-and then run `bundle install`.
+and then run `RAILS_ENV=staging bundle install`, adjusting the `RAILS_ENV` to your target environment.